2hYan9/CPP-Notes/README.md

 - CH04: some complex types(array, struct, enum, pointer and string) and some storage types

 The file [C++ Primer Plus II.md](./C++%20Primer%20Plus.%20II.md) talks about some features of the C++.
 Contains these following contents:
-- CH05: Read input by 'cin' object and loop structure & traverse a range in a loop structure
+- CH05: Read input by 'cin' object and loop、 structure traverse a range in a loop structure and clock() function
 - CH06: Some simple file I/O cases
 - CH07: Take array or pointer as arguement in Function
 - CH08: Some advanced knowledge about the function in C++